 - Have a good collection of music for last-minute gigs or instrumentation changes.
 Wedding gigs can and will pop up the night before the event – someone gets sick, injured, a group is double-booked, or a sub is needed.
 Having a collection of string quartet, string trio, various duet ensembles, and solo with piano wedding music is a great way to make sure you’re able to pick up an extra gig at a moment’s notice.
 Also, it’s not a bad idea to bring the lighter instrumentations in the car with you, should members of your ensemble have car trouble or an emergency.

 - Consider having an “outdoor” instrument or bow.
-I started using a carbon fiber violin bow after I broke a fine Pernambuco bow by accidentally dropping it tip-first onto concrete while shaking someone’s hand.
-With the increased quality and low cost of reputable brands like Presto or Coda carbon fiber bows are a great choice for players who can’t risk breaking their fine bow.
+I started using a carbon fiber violin bow after I broke a fine Pernambuco bow by accidentally dropping it tip-first onto concrete.
+It happened when a listener came to shake my hand - talk about awkward!
+With the increased quality and low cost of even reputable brands like Presto or Coda carbon fiber bows are a great choice for players who can’t risk breaking their fine bow.
 Also, many players whose main instruments cost thousands of dollars will buy a second instrument that is nice enough to satisfy their artistic desires, but low enough in cost that they aren’t as worried to subject it to hot sun, possible rain, extra travel, or the increased risk of an accident.
 I’ve met professional wedding musicians who prefer Franz Hoffmann or Carlo Lamberti instruments as their bench made instrument’s convincing stunt double.

 I wish you all the best as wedding season 2015 kicks into high gear.
 For additional reading on how to be a successful wedding musician check out Anne Roos’s book, The Musician’s Guide to Brides: How to Make Money Playing Weddings.
 I hope these suggestions will allow you to be fully prepared, and I’m interested in hearing your wedding gig stories and suggestions in the comments below.
 To browse all of the products listed in this article, click the link below!